hustwyk/MyARDemo/README.txt

-NAR Demo 0.2.1
+MyARDemo 0.0.1

 INTRODUCTION
 ===============================================================================
-This is my second version of the markerless augmented reality demo.
-I originally wrote it because I was interested in augmented reality and decided to code one up to learn about it.
-The first attempt used CUDA, which limited it to users with NVIDIA graphics card.
-Since then I've removed all GPU code and did a major overhaul of the code.
-The new code is called NAR, short for Nghia's Augmented Reality :)
+This is a version of the markerless augmented reality demo modified from NAR.

-This code is intended for educational purposes, targeted at beginners working on AR who need some basic code to get them started.
+The original author is Nghiaho, and thanks for his demo. :)

 COMPILING